 Program overview

-Program Structure
+Program structure

-• Program Length: Minimum of three years
+• Program Length: Two years of intensive study.

 Featured Experiences

-• Extensive laboratory work to develop practical skills
+• Extensive laboratory work to develop practical skills in biochemistry.

 Career Options